Here’s how to help people impacted by Ruidoso fires and flooding

 PNM is directing people to donate to the Mescalero Apache Tribe’s Fire Relief fund (details) and the Emergency Action Fund for New Mexico Fire Relief (details).

-Bernalillo County officials traveled to the Humane Society of Lincoln County and are working in Roswell to take care of the evacuated pets.
+Bernalillo County officials traveled to the Humane Society of Lincoln County and worked in Roswell to take care of the evacuated pets.
 You can call 505-269-3036 to claim your animal(s) at the fairgrounds in Roswell.

 Animal Humane New Mexico and Española Humane also traveled there and are helping.